mharen/mharen.github.io/_posts/2011/2011-11-23-i-vote-to-close-this-meeting.md

 **Brad Griffith said on 2011-12-04**

 Amazing idea, Michael.
 Are you going to develop the app?
 There are so many companies who could potentially invest or buy your technology.
-Let me know if you want a collaborator or a design &amp; development team.
+Let me know if you want a collaborator or a design & development team.

 **phixed said on 2011-12-08**